StreetCommunityProgrammer/metaphore/public/collections/stories/javascript/a-dynamic-heroicons-component-for-nextjs.md

 #### The Formula

 I've created a new component called `DynamicHeroicons` that allows for dynamic rendering of Heroicons based on a prop value.
-The component imports all the Solid icons from the '@heroicons/react/24/solid' package and selects the appropriate icon based on the value of the 'icon' prop.
+The component imports all the Solid icons from the `@heroicons/react/24/solid` package and selects the appropriate icon based on the value of the `icon` prop.

 * `src/components/DynamicHeroicons.js`